shrina09/Personal_Website/README.md

 * How to build and run the program
 ```
-click on this link: https://shrina09.github.io/Personal_Website/
+Open this link in a browser of your choice: https://shrina09.github.io/Personal_Website/
 ```

 ## Author Information